 When consensus cannot be achieved on an issue, it is presented to the ROS for disposition.

 Meetings of the SPWG are scheduled by the chair as necessary to discharge its responsibilities.
 Meetings are typically held in March, July, and November.
-NDA@ercot.com
+SPWG meetings will consist of both open and closed sessions.
+Participation in open session is not limited to particular types of individuals.
+Participation in closed sessions is limited to the following entities: (1) Transmission Service Providers (TSPs) members of SPWG; (2) North American Electric Reliability Corporation (NERC) Regional Entity staff; and (3) ERCOT staff and consultants.
+Members who wish to participate in closed sessions must sign the appropriate ERCOT Non-Disclosure Agreement (NDA) and receive approval from ERCOT, and such NDA must be on file with ERCOT Legal.
+To facilitate this process, members may email the ERCOT Legal department at NDA@ercot.com.
+Members must also agree to the terms of the Antitrust Admonition.

+ERCOT Legal will maintain a list of entities who have signed the ERCOT NDA and coordinate with the SPWG Chair and Vice Chair regarding closed session meetings.
+The SPWG Chair or Vice Chair is responsible for determining when SPWG meetings shall be held in closed sessions and who may attend.

 To facilitate keeping the ROS informed with regard to activities of the SPWG, a copy of all official correspondence (from Chair and his designates) shall be sent to the ROS Chair in the same manner as other ERCOT working group work.
 Each SPWG Member shall keep his ROS member informed of his activities.